lthao-h/lthao-h/README.md

 - 👋 Hi, I’m @lthao-h
 - 👀 I’m interested in fashion history and accounting fraud.
 - 🌱 I’m currently learning Python for the first time.
 - 💞️ I’m looking to collaborate on any financial/accounting projects.
+- 👉 I've uploaded an artwork that is a part of my "fluffs" series (file ______), feel free to go take a look!

 <!---